 This precariously perched rock looks like it could topple over at any moment.
 Balanced Rock stands an astonishing 128 feet (39 meters) tall.
 It’s actually not balanced at all, rather it’s made up of two different rock layers that have been eroded over time and carved into this unique formation.

-Balanced Rock is easily viewed from the park road and you can take the short (0.3 mile/0.5 kilometer) loop around the base of the rock for an up-close view.
+Balanced Rock is easily viewed from the park road and you can take the short 0.3-mile (0.5-kilometer) loop around the base of the rock for an up-close view.

-Rising nearly 8,500 feet (2,590 meters) from the surrounding desert, the La Sal Mountains provide a dramatic background for Arches and Canyonlands national parks.
+Rising nearly 8,500 feet (2,590 meters) from the surrounding desert, the La Sal Mountains provide a dramatic background for Arches and Canyonlands National Parks.
 These often snow-capped peaks stand in stark contrast to the red rock landscape below and the La Sal Mountains Viewpoint, located just three miles from the visitors center, is the first viewpoint you’ll come across in the park.

-The Island in the Sky district of Canyonlands National Park sits atop a huge mesa with thousand foot drop-ops on all sides.
+The Island in the Sky district of Canyonlands National Park sits atop a huge mesa with thousand foot drop-offs on all sides.
 From the Colorado River down below, the mesa literally looks like an island floating in the sky and it’s connected to the rest of the Colorado Plateau by a narrow strip of land called “The Neck.”
 You can pull off the park road and view “the neck” before it erodes further and no longer connects the island to the rest of the plateau.

-Grandview Point is the highlight of Island in the Sky and by far the best viewpoint in the park.
+Grand View Point is the highlight of Island in the Sky and by far the best viewpoint in the park.
 It’s here that you’ll understand why this place is called Canyonlands.
-Located at the end of main park road, from Grand View Point, you can gaze down into a literal maze of canyons carved by the waters of the Colorado and Green Rivers and catch a glimpse of the White Rim Road winding its way around the canyon bottom.
+Located at the end of the main park road, from Grand View Point, you can gaze down into a literal maze of canyons carved by the waters of the Colorado and Green Rivers and catch a glimpse of the White Rim Road winding its way around the canyon bottom.

 From the Park Avenue parking area, this trail descends into a magnificent canyon framed by towering monoliths and massive rock formations.
 The Courthouse Towers, Three Gossips, Tower of Babel, and more can all be seen from the park road, but they’re much more impressive when walking amongst them.

-The whole Devils Garden Loop is eight miles long and passes by numerous arches including Landscape Arch, the longest arch in North America, and Double O Arch, an unusual arch atop another arch.
+The whole Devils Garden Loop is eight miles (13 kilometers) long and passes by numerous arches including Landscape Arch, the longest arch in North America, and Double O Arch, an unusual arch atop another arch.
 You don’t have to hike the entire trail to see some of the formations.
 You can easily do an out-and-back hike to Landscape Arch or take an easy stroll to Pine Tree Arch.